bugbiteme/hello-spring/README.md

 You can also see the webhooks in the OpenShift Web Console by going to Build » Pipelines, click on the pipeline and go to the Configurations tab.

-Copy the “Generic” web hook and go into the Gogs hello project and click settings
+Copy the “Generic” web hook and go into the Gogs *hello-spring* project and click *settings*

-On the left menu, click on Webhooks and then on Add Webhook button and then Gogs.
+On the left menu, click *Webhooks* and then the *Add Webhook* button and then select *Gogs*.

 Create a webhook with the following details:

-* Payload URL: paste the Generic webhook url you copied from the hello-pipeline
+* Payload URL: paste the "Generic" webhook url you copied from the hello-pipeline project
 * Content type: application/json